tagoWorks/akod/README.md

 For better detailed intructions visit the revisioned [wiki page](https://github.com/tagoworks/akod/wiki/getting-started) or watch the [YouTube video!](https://youtu.be/Wtpl7a_08jE)

+#### ⚠️ Please follow best practices for security when handling sensitive information!!!

 ## Setup webserver
 1. Create a new private GitHub repo